Wizards vs. Bucks Player Props Betting Odds

-Kyle Kuzma and Giannis Antetokounmpo are two of the top players with prop bets available when the Washington Wizards and the Milwaukee Bucks play at Capital One Arena on Monday (beginning at 7:00 PM ET).
+Kyle Kuzma and Giannis Antetokounmpo are two of the top players with prop bets for the taking when the Washington Wizards and the Milwaukee Bucks play at Fiserv Forum on Friday (tipping at 8:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!